List of Sanrio characters: Pekkle (1990)

+Pekkle had a decline in popularity, not entering the top 10 in the Sanrio Character Rankings from 1994 onward and going a period of 10 years without new merchandise.
+He finally reached tenth place in the Sanrio Character Rankings in 2025, which may be attributed to a rising interest in his character due to his role as the leader of Hapidanbui, a boy group of older Sanrio characters which debuted in 2020.

 Spottie Dottie (1990)

 Spottie Dottie (スポッティドッティ, Supotti Dotti) is a Dalmatian dog character.
-Official profiles say she was born March 21, lives in New York City, likes fashion and is friends with a cat named Sassy.
-In 2010 The New York Times described Spottie Dottie and the character Pandapple as "flops" for the Sanrio corporation in terms of popularity.
+According to official character profiles, her birthday is March 21, and she lives in New York City, likes fashion, and is friends with a cat named Sassy.
+Unlike most Sanrio characters, she is non-anthropomorphic.
+In 2010, The New York Times described Spottie Dottie and the character Pandapple as "flops" for the Sanrio corporation in terms of popularity.